A self-guided wine tour in the region of some of the most famous vineyards in the world.

 Day 5: From Caudrot to St Macaire 10 Kms – 25 metres level variation –

 After breakfast you will be transferred to Caudrot.
 The walk today takes you into a green landscape, among the vines at the estuary of the Gironde, an area of castles and of fishermen’s huts.
 Pause at the little port that marks the departure of the famous “Canal du Midi”, linking the Atlantic Ocean to the Mediterranean Sea.
 The footpath leads you directly to one of the gates of the medieval city of St Macaire.
-Dinner and overnight in hotel*** in the heart of the town.
+Overnight in L’Abricotier.

 Day 6: Loop from St Macaire to Sainte Croix du Mont 8 or 16 km according to option – 100 metres level variation.